PRESS KIT

 The game's core mechanic tracks major decisions as visible branches, letting players revisit choices and see how abandoned routes still echo through the campaign.
 Other characters remember what you did, and the route to the Starforge changes with you.

-The shipped client ships 300+ scripted story scenes across main arcs, endings, tribunal machine missions, DLC hooks, and mirrored Spanish content — authored in data/story.js.
+The game includes 300+ scripted story scenes across main arcs, endings, tribunal machine missions, DLC hooks, and mirrored Spanish content.

 You manage warp fuel across 34 linked systems bucketed into seven exploration regions — 21 of them expose MARKET/STATION services when landed.
-Forty-two playable hull IDs, thirty-two crew perks stacking passive bonuses, thirteen Asterion fabricators culminating in Fold resonator upgrades, six bounty villains with scripted loot tiers, escalating threat ladders, Firebase entitlement syncing, realtime Three.js lasers and missiles.
+Forty-two playable hull IDs, thirty-two crew perks stacking passive bonuses, thirteen Asterion fabricators culminating in Fold resonator upgrades, six bounty villains with scripted loot tiers, escalating threat ladders, 140 Steam achievements, and a composed 21-track soundtrack.
+Four main endings (Sacred Timeline, Multiverse, Another Life, Burn) branch into 30+ epilogue variants tracked in your save — full story included, no separate epilogue purchases on Steam.

 Features Bullet List